haxpor/blog/_posts/2016-12-21-ssh-key-based-authentication-on-ubuntu.md

       ```
    You shoul add the last two commands into `~/.bashrc`.
 So that it will take effect every time you log in and even rebooting.

+## Updated

+More information on how to do this.

+* You have an option to do it manually by inspecting a system `~/.ssh/id_rsa.pub` that will be logging in to remote server then appending such line into remote server's `~/.ssh/authorized_key`.
+That's basically what `ssh-copy-id` does the job.
+* If there's no `~/.ssh/id_rsa.pub` does not yet exist yet, then create it with `ssh-keygen -t rsa -b 4096` which has better security in which it uses 4096 bit instead of default 2048.

 ## Resource

 I reference the steps above from the following links